 Let’s take a closer look at how to get started with process mapping.
 You can start this process by following these tips:

 Start with what you have: First, examine your current tools and resources.
 If you have any existing process maps or standard operating procedures, you can migrate them into a BPMN-enabled process mapping platform like IBM Blueworks Live.
 That way, you can quickly access and visualize important usage statistics.
 You can also access user activity and compliance details.

 Use process mapping workshops: Next, you can map out the remainder of your in-scope processes in process mapping workshops.
 These events typically take about one to two hours.
 You sit down and share your screen with a process owner or subject matter expert.
 This process is followed by cleanup and playback to ensure everything is correct.
 You can continue to iterate on the process model until you achieve concurrence.

 Utilize experts: Another important tip is to ask experts for assistance.
 They can augment or help take over your process mapping overhaul.
 Expert industrial engineers at Salient Process can complete about 3 years’ worth of work in three months.
-They can design a customized plan for all hyperautomation journeys.
+They can design a customized plan for all Digital Business Automation journeys.